azoght/coding-club-alexander-academy/Week3.md

 u
 b
 ```
 In the case of the for loop above, *char* is a character of the string "Coding Club".
-Instead of the range() function is "Coding Club", since it's the scope of the loop's functionality, and it's the sequence to be used.
-In fact the output of range() is a sequence itself.
+Instead of the range() function is the sequence "Coding Club", so each character in this string is being printed out.
+In fact, the output of range() is a sequence itself.
 If you covert a range() function to a list, this will be produced.
 ```python
 print(list(range(6)))
 ```